UK to turn page on 'Trussonomics' with budget plan

 Britain is probably already in a recession with 11% inflation creating a cost-of-living crisis.
 It is the only Group of Seven nation yet to recover its pre-pandemic size having previously suffered a decade of near-stagnant income growth.

-But Hunt has warned of more pain in his budget statement that will represent an abrupt reversal of policy from the unfunded tax cuts promised by former Prime Minister Liz Truss less than two months ago.
+But Hunt has warned of more pain in his budget statement that will represent an abrupt reversal of policy from the unfunded tax cuts promised by former Prime Minister Liz Truss.

 Her government's short-lived "mini-budget" on Sept.
-23 sent the pound slumping to an all-time low against the U.S. dollar, threatened chaos in the housing market, and eventually forced Truss to quit after just 50 days in Downing Street.
+23 sent the pound to an all-time low against the U.S. dollar, threatened chaos in the housing market and forced Truss to quit after just 50 days in Downing Street.

-Investors took comfort when Hunt replaced Kwasi Kwarteng as chancellor of the exchequer in mid-October and immediately started steering the economy back towards a more orthodox path.
+Investors took comfort when Hunt was appointed in mid-October to steer the economy back toward a more orthodox path.

 He and Sunak say they must now go further.